 Although the Governance Committee has from time to time employed professional consultants for this purpose, members of the Committee also communicate with knowledgeable persons on a continuing basis to identify potential candidates for Board membership.
 Any qualified potential candidates so identified are then discussed by the Committee and the Board, and if the potential candidate appears likely to be a substantial addition to the Board, he or she is then interviewed by members of the Committee and the Board.
 The Governance Committee then considers the reports of the interviews and other information that has been gathered and determines whether to recommend to the Board of Directors that the person be elected as a director.
-The

-Committee retained the director search firm of G. Fleck/Board Services in 2011 and 2012 to assist in identifying and evaluating potential Board members.
-Directors John Scannell and Katharine L. Plourde were initially recommended to the Committee by G. Fleck/Board Services.
+The Committee has retained the director search firm of G. Fleck/Board Services since 2011 to assist in identifying and evaluating potential Board members.
+Directors Scannell and Plourde were initially recommended to the Committee by G. Fleck/Board Services.